DanielJDufour/replace-key/README.md

 # replace-key
-> Change the Key in an Object
+> Replace the Key in an Object

 # install
 ```bash